 Time for another fun gardening/plant project!
 Today I’m going to propagate succulents.

 I like succulents.
-Not only are they pretty to look at, they’re also really easy going and low maintenance.
-Propagating succulents is just as easy.
+Not only are they pretty to look at, but they’re also low maintenance.
+Propagating them is easy.
 All it really takes is time.

 Okay, enough theory!
 Let’s propagate some succulents.

 A very easy way to propagate succulents is the vegetative propagation method.
 This method is a form of asexual reproduction because no seeds are needed here in order to grow a new plant.
 With this method, only one plant is involved and the offspring is the result of this plant.
 The new plant is basically the clone of the parent plant.